Skip to main content

 Reflection

 You began with a simple question about what an employer can legally ask.
 You now possess a detailed map of the legal architecture, the ethical considerations, and the deep biological implications of that question.
-You understand that your is a language, one that tells the story of your vitality, your resilience, and your potential.
+You understand that your health information is a language, one that tells the story of your vitality, your resilience, and your potential.

 The laws provide a vocabulary for negotiating how that story is shared.
 They establish rules of grammar for a conversation between individual autonomy and corporate interest.